 This is a colour promotional poster advertising Australian migrant centres.

 Antonia Bellomarino's application form for entering Australia as a migrant.

 This is a two page IRO Resettlement Medical Examination Form in relation to Laszlo Makay.

 This is an agreement about the migration, to Australia, of thousands of people in Europe who had become displaced because of World War II.

-A proposal for change in Australia's immigration policy was a 32-page document written by the University of Melbourne's Immigration Reform Group.
-It was published in 1960, and revised and reprinted in 1962.
+A 32-page document written by the University of Melbourne's Immigration Reform Group in 1960 promoted migration reform.
+It was revised and reprinted in 1962.